charlesRmajor/base-expo-native-project/README.md

 * and use src/interface/controllers/MainController.js as the main app insertion point
 * kind of what App.js or index.js might have been before … but already has the controller bit and a really basic template for a router
 * so page navigation stuff may need to be updated.
 You probably can just drop it in as is.
 But we’ll need to use my BRoute for analytics, strings, and themes

-# Trouble Shooting
-## iOS/XCode
-* If XCode can't find the "Pods" project:
-    1. make sure you opened the *.xcworkspace file
-    2. if you did, close it, try opening the *.xcodeproj file.
-Ignore all the errors.
-But let XCode do any syncing it needs to do.
-    3. Then close and open the *.xcworkspace  file again.
-* General Troubleshooting Suggestions:
-    * clean project (get instructions from past build instructions file)